 How to make tartiflette.

-A tartiflette is fairly easy to make with just a few ingredients: Reblochon cheese, potatoes, onions, garlic and lardons or bacon.
+This french potato and cheese dish is fairly easy to make with just a few ingredients.
+Tartiflette ingredients include: Reblochon cheese, potatoes, onions, garlic and lardons or bacon.
 In fact, the most complicated part of the dish will be to source a Reblochon cheese as it’s not available for sale in some countries.

 I would also like to mention that there are various ways to make tartiflette.
 It is more important that the main ingredients are used than exactly how it’s made.
 For instance, you can decide to first boil the potatoes al dente before proceeding with the rest of the recipe or peel the potatoes or not.
 Some recipes use cream, I however decided not to use it, since the dish is pretty heavy already without any cream.

-Anyway, this is a french tartiflette recipe that works for me and gives me the best results to get the authentic flavours of a tartiflette dish.
+Anyway, this is a french recipe for tartiflette that works for me and gives me the best results to get the authentic flavours of a tartiflette dish.

 What to use instead of Reblochon?

 Due to certain laws, Reblochon cheese is not available in the US and some other countries.
-But don’t worry, there are some Reblochon substitutes that work well to make a delicious tartiflette dish.
+But don’t worry, there are some Reblochon substitutes that work well to use as tartiflette cheese.
 Cheeses that work well and give the gooey texture are Raclette cheese, Swiss Gruyere cheese, Teleggio cheese or a well aged Brie or Camembert.

 What are the steps to make tartiflette?